OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-22.md

 ## Luke 22:28

-You are those who have stood by me in my trials.
+You are the ones who have remained with me in my trials.

 ## Luke 22:29